MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 ***Applies to:*** *Office 365 ProPlus, Office 2019, and Office 2016*

 This article helps you deploy the five components of Office Telemetry Dashboard: the dashboard itself, the processor, the agent, the database, and a shared folder.
-Ensure that you review [Plan an Office Telemetry Dashboard deployment](plan-telemetry-dashboard-deployment.md) for topology, scalability, and hardware guidance before you deploy these components.
+Ensure that you review [Plan a deployment of Office Telemetry Dashboard](plan-telemetry-dashboard-deployment.md) for topology, scalability, and hardware guidance before you deploy these components.

 > [!IMPORTANT]
 > - Office Telemetry Dashboard is an on-premises tool that collects inventory, usage, and health data about the Office documents and solutions, such as add-ins, used in your organization.
 The data is primarily designed to help your organization with application compatibility testing.